-What Is Radon?
-The Radioactive Gas Is Found in Homes Across the Country - NewsBreak
+What is radon?
+The radioactive gas is found in homes across the country - NewsBreak

 Since indoor radon levels are tied to airflow, levels can fluctuate day to day and by season.
 This makes long-term testing, which takes between 90 and 365 days, the most accurate method.
 If you are interested in long-term testing, you can check out this list of long-term and continuous radon devices approved by the National Radon Proficiency Program.
 Your state radon office should also have information and equipment for long-term testing.

 Short-term tests are a sound alternative, especially if you need results quickly.
-These tests take anywhere between two and 90 days.
+These tests take between two and seven days.
 Here are best practices for short-term tests:

 - Two tests are better than one.
 Experts recommend using two short-term tests before deciding whether to install a radon reduction system.
 Possible approaches are:

-- Two tests, back-to-back.
-Put up one test and then, when it’s time to send it to the lab, put up a second test in the same spot.
-Make sure you are using the same test model.
-Average the two results to get a better sense of the radon levels in the home or building.
+- Two tests back-to-back.
+Put up one test, and when it’s time to send that one to the lab, replace it with a second test in the same spot.
+Make sure you are using the same model.
+Averaging the two results gives a better sense of the radon levels.

-- Two tests, side-by-side at the same time.
+- Two tests at the same time .
 You can put up two test kits (again, make sure they are the same model) four inches apart.
 This method helps determine the accuracy of the tests and is often used in real estate transactions since it takes the least amount of time.

-- Radon experts told us they consistently use tests from Air Chek and Alpha Energy Laboratories and find they’re easy to use and accurate.
+- Radon experts told us they use tests from Air Chek and Alpha Energy Laboratories because they are simple to install and accurate.
 Experts said to avoid tests that are not calibrated since these are far less accurate.
-Follow the instructions on the test kit as closely as possible.
+Many continuous monitors, for example, are not measured for standardization.
+For short-term testing, follow the instructions on the kit as closely as possible.

-Each state has a radon program and many offer free radon testing kits.
-You can find the contact information for your state radon office here.
-Your state radon expert should also be able to answer any questions you have.
-The National Radon Program Services at Kansas State University has partnered with the EPA to offer discounted short-term radon test kits.How can I get a radon test?

 Each state has a radon program, and many offer free radon testing kits.
 You can find the contact information for your state radon office here .
 Your state radon expert should also be able to answer questions about setting up a test.